Slimefun/Addon-Template/README.md

 Navigate to `build.gradle` and change the group id to "me.%Your name%".

-Navigate to `settings.gradle` and change the value in `rootProject.name` to your addon name
+Navigate to `settings.gradle` and change the value in `rootProject.name` to your GitHub repository name

 After that you are good to go, you can now start developing your own Addon for Slimefun4.